kruthika24/HighLevel/README.md

 # Getting Started
 # Install the dependancies
+1. Clone the project from the git repository into your local machine.
-1. npm install or npm i
+2. npm install or npm i
-2. npm test or npm run test
+3. npm test or npm run test
-3. npm test -- --cucumberOpts.tagExpressions='@tag' --spec='./features/<featurefilename>.feature' (To run specific test scenario)
+4. npm test -- --cucumberOpts.tagExpressions='@tag' --spec='./features/<featurefilename>.feature' (To run specific test scenario)
-4. npm run report - for reporting
+5. npm run report - for reporting

 # Reporting